 Aging is the primary risk factor for developing cataracts.
 Half the population in the U.S. will develop a cataract in one or both eyes by the time they are 65 years of age.
 Almost everybody will develop a cataract in one or both eyes by the time they are 75.
 Other risk factors include having certain medical conditions like diabetes, regularly drinking alcohol, smoking, and frequently being exposed to ultraviolet light.

-Cataracts is a condition that develops over many years.
+Cataracts are a condition that develop over many years.
 Making lifestyle changes now can help to delay your chances of getting cataracts.